Injured or a loved one killed in an Atlanta Car Accident and Need a 5-Star Lawyer? Contact The Millar Law Firm now.

 Understanding Car Accident Claims in Georgia

 Georgia is an “at-fault” state, which means that the driver responsible for an accident must pay for any damages.
 This includes compensation for injuries, lost wages, and vehicle damage.
+If your accident happened in Atlanta, GA the at-fault driver and their insurance company would be responsible for covering the financial damages.

 Statute of Limitations for Personal Injury in Georgia

-In Georgia, you have two years from the date of a car accident to settle your claim or file a lawsuit.
+In Atlanta, GA, you have two years from the date of a car accident to settle your claim or file a lawsuit.
 If you don’t act within this period, you might lose your right to seek compensation.
 There are exceptions to this rule, so it’s wise to consult a personal injury lawyer if you’re approaching or have missed the two-year mark.

 Requesting and Using Cell Phone Records in Georgia to Prove Your Case